Security Committee (SC)

 The SC is composed of representatives from each member country’s National Security Authority (NSA) supported, where required, by additional national security staff.
 Representatives of the International Military Staff, Strategic Commands and NATO C3 Board are present at meetings of the SC, as may be representatives of NATO civil and military bodies when matters of interest to them are addressed.

 The SC meets on a regular basis, holding a minimum of two meetings per year at Principal’s level.
-The SC in SP and IA formats also meets on a regular basis, as required.
+The SC in SP and CISS formats also meets on a regular basis, as required.
 The chair may be delegated to duly appointed staff members from the NOS.
 The SC is directly responsible to the NAC – NATO’s main political decision-making body – and reports to it at least once a year on the progress of its work.